DS3231 Arduino Tutorial: Real-Time Clock with LCD1602, Alarms & Temperature

 delay(1000);Refreshes the display once per second.

-The gif below shows the current time and date printed on the LCD1602.
+The GIF below shows the current time and date printed on the LCD1602.

-Reading Temperature From DS3231 (Displayed on LCD1602 I2C)
+Reading DS3231 Temperature on LCD1602

 In this section, we will display the DS3231 temperature reading on a 16×2 I2C LCD, along with the current time.